Tracking Your Migraines With a Migraine Journal

 By locating where my migraines start I have been able to have a better discussion with my doctor on Botox placement.

-Migraines are typically classified using a scale of one to 10 — one being the lowest and a 10 being a disabling attack.
+Migraines are typically classified using a scale of 1 to 10 — one being the lowest and a 10 being a disabling attack.
 The scale is very personal.

 I live at a five every day and to someone else my five may be a four or a six.
 The important thing about severity is being consistent in your own assessment of your pain.